skylot/jadx/README.md

   --log-level                                   - set log level, values: quiet, progress, error, warn, info, debug, default: progress
-  -v, --verbose                                 - verbose output (set --log-level to DEBUG) -q, --quiet                                   - turn off output (set --log-level to QUIET) --disable-plugins                             - comma separated list of plugin ids to disable, default:
+  -v, --verbose                                 - verbose output (set --log-level to DEBUG) -q, --quiet                                   - turn off output (set --log-level to QUIET) --disable-plugins                             - comma separated list of plugin ids to disable --config <config-ref>                         - load configuration from file, <config-ref> can be:
+                                                   path to '.json' file
+                                                   short name - uses file with this name from config directory 'none' - to disable config loading --save-config <config-ref>                    - save current options into configuration file and exit, <config-ref> can be: empty - for default config
+                                                   path to '.json' file
-  --version                                     - print jadx version -h, --help                                    - print this help
+                                                   short name - file will be saved in config directory --print-files                                 - print files and directories used by jadx (config, cache, temp) --version                                     - print jadx version -h, --help                                    - print this help